bocharoviliyav/bocharoviliyav.github.io/_posts/2021-02-06-Migration-to-k8s-part-three.markdown

 Unfortunately, when you try to track resource usage in Grafana or analogs, you'll see that JVM consumes more RAM than you set via JVM params.

-Container memory consumption 473m.
+Container memory consumption is 473m.

 <img src="/assets/images/jvm_perf/K8sMemContainer.png"/>

-But JVM heap + non-heap size 284m.
+But JVM heap + non-heap size is 284m.

 <img src="/assets/images/jvm_perf/K8sMemJVM.png"/>

-That can be the reason for exceeding the container memory limits, and the reason of OOM.
+This can be the reason of exceeding the container memory limits, and, as a consequence, cause the OOM.

 For diving deeper into JVM memory usage, we can use Native Memory Tracking(NMT).
 [One of the best topics about NMT](https://shipilev.net/jvm/anatomy-quarks/12-native-memory-tracking/).